 Whenever I reached the capacity of an old pot, I was eventually inspired—no—driven into a new and bigger one.
 The driven feeling always fell somewhere on the spectrum between exciting and utterly terrifying, depending on the size of the new pot.
 There was always new growth as my nervous system rewired to new soil, my roots stretching out and new leaves unfurling.

-Each time, the bigger pot has been a new job, another degree program, certification, skill, relationship etc. The new pot was always a new thing or activity or skill.
+Each time, the bigger pot has been a new job, new city, another degree program, certification, skill, relationship etc. The new pot was always a new thing or activity or skill.

 And then, unexpectedly, no more pots.
 Or rather, all the new pots were simply different colors of the same size pot I already occupied.

 There was, eventually, nothing new I actually wanted to DO anymore.

 Not teach another class, learn a new skill or even go bigger with what I was already doing.
 Everything, whether I’d done it or not myself, appeared the same: just another pot in a succession of all the other pots of the same size.
 But instead of the grounded joy of I’m here, I felt stuck, bored, confused—like I’d simply be repeating my pattern of jumping pots, no matter what I chose from then on.

 And then, unwittingly, it happened: the unpotting.